Year 3 class

 Non-Fiction - How to Trap a Troll

 We have used the model text "How to Trap a Troll" to help us to write a set of instructions.
-We identified the features for writing instructions and applied these when writing our hot task's "How to....".
+We identified the features for writing instructions and the use of imperative verbs.
+We applied these skills when writing our hot task's "How to....".
 Take a look at our instructions below!

 Science